WinFPT and FPT Version 3.7-m

 change if the separate lives had different names and occupied different memory locations.
 The command

-execution by new computer architectures.
-Please see the description of Hydra.
+been used in translating codes for execution by new computer architectures.
+Please see the description of

 constant indices by scalar variables.
 It is used with the command UNWIND ALL LOOPS to break